-Title of Class Trading Symbol(s) Exchange Name Common Stock ATXI Nasdaq Capital Market 1 11 4 1 61 11 6 7 12 15 (I) 64 F 1 A 4 61024 I : 4 I I 12

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes No

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See definition of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer \square Non-accelerated filer \boxtimes

-Accelerated filer □

-Emerging growth company □

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-Indicate the number of shares outstanding of each of the registrant's classes of common stock, as of the latest practicable date.

-Class of Common Stock

-Outstanding Shares as of November 11, 2024

-Common Stock, \$0.0001 par value
+Title of Class

+Common Stock ALAI Nasuaq Capitai Market(1) Nasdaq's determination to remove the Company's securities the open of trading on March 19, 2025.
+No from listing on Nasdaq, at which time the d determined to delist the Company's common stock and that asdaq will file a Form 25 with the SEC notifying the SEC of common stock will cease to be registered pursuant to Section ch 19, 2025, the Company's common stock has been traded on Indicate by check mark whether the registrant (1) has filed all remonths (or for such shorter period that the registrant was required No \Box Indicate by check mark whether the registrant has submitted elective (§232.405 of this chapter) during the preceding 12 months (or for state of the chapter). , , 1 Indicate by check mark whether the registrant is a large accelerate company.
+See definition of "large accelerated filer," "accelerated fi Large accelerated filer □ Non-accelerated filer ⊠ Emerging growth company □ Accelerated filer ☐ Smaller reporting company ⊠ If an emerging growth company, indicate by check mark if the financial accounting standards provided pursuant to Section 13(a) of ded transition period for complying with any new or revised Indicate by check mark whether the registrant is a shell company (a as defined in Rule 12b-2 of the Exchange A ct).
+Yes □ No ⊠ Indicate the number of shares outstanding of each of the registrant' 's classes of common stock, as of the latest J practicable date.
+Class of Common Stock Outstanding Shares as of May 14, 2025 Common Stock, \$0.0001 par value 3,183,603

-AVENUE THERAPEUTICS, INC. Form 10-Q For the Quarter Ended September 30, 2024
+AVENUE THERAPEUTICS, INC. Form 10-Q For the Quarter Ended March 31, 2025